sgzmd/blog/content/posts/korean-digital-ecosystem-part-ii-welcome-to-galapagos.md

 > Hmm, I wonder which other processes Roman has running?

+Most notably:

-It cannot normally hook the system keyboard.
+* It cannot normally hook the system keyboard.

-It cannot casually inspect arbitrary machine configuration.
+* It cannot casually inspect arbitrary machine configuration.

-It cannot install a root certificate authority.
+* It cannot install a root certificate authority.

-It cannot execute privileged native code simply because I opened a banking tab.
+* It cannot execute privileged native code simply because I opened a banking tab.

 These are features, not bugs.
 The browser is a giant security boundary separating an untrusted Internet from my endpoint - which, in my opinion, is the cornerstone of people having any modicum of (perhaps, often misplaced) trust in their online experience safety.